microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-08.md

 ## Troubleshooting

-The most likely error is that the various app-ids, Dapr component names, etc don't match between the C# & the Helm chart `values.yaml` file.
+The most likely error is that the various app-ids, Dapr component names, etc. don't match between the C# & the Helm chart `values.yaml` file.
 Check these carefully.

 If the pods won't start completely, check to see if the health probes aren't passing.
 You can do this by running the following commands: